AJderpscout/The-Pixel-Perfect-Podcast-Radio-Show/README.md

 # The-Pixel-Perfect-Podcast-Radio-Show
-My website and files from my radio show.
+The official website and files from my college radio show.